RaldS7/primevideo-linux/README.md

 # Watch Prime Video HD in GNU/Linux
-We need wine-staging, i have wine 7.5 (staging) now and it works perfect.
+We need wine-staging and Chrome.
-We need Chrome (90), latest version is 100 but i can't open it with wine.

-Update: update came to wine-staging and it's 7.6 now but it's still working.

-Let's install them.
 # You need to run commands below:
 # If you are using Ubuntu & Debian:
 If your system is 64 bit, enable 32 bit architecture (if you haven't already):